atrosekta/rust-electrical-wiki/content/fullbook.md

 - Weapons and tools can be mounted on and picked up from them by holding the item in your hand, looking at the weapon rack and pressing Use(`E`).
 - Rotate the items using Sprint(`Left Shift`).
 - Grid size is 10x10.
-- Can be used on tugboats.
+- Can be placed on tugboats but cannot be powered.

 ---